MakeSchool-Tutorials/MS-2018-Environment-Setup/P0-Desktop-and-Trackpad/content.md

 slug: desktop-and-trackpad
 ---

+Let's setup our desktop and some gestures on our trackpads.

 # Hiding the Dock (Maximizing Screen Space)

 You paid a lot for that computer, let's get the maximum space out of the screen.
 First we'll hide the dock.